Microchip-MPLAB-Harmony/usb_apps_device/apps/cdc_msd_sdcard/readme.md

     ![SAM9X60-EK Evaluation Board](images/sam9x60_evk.png)

     **Note: Reset push button on SAM9X60 EK is labeled as SW3**

+### <a name="config_10"></a> [SAMA5D2 Xplained Ultra Board](https://www.microchip.com/Developmenttools/ProductDetails/ATSAMA5D2C-XULT)
+- Setup the SD card
+    - Download harmony MPU bootstrap loader from this [location](firmware/at91bootstrap_sam_a5d2_xult.X/binaries/boot.bin).
+    - Copy the downloaded boot loader binary (boot.bin) and generated application binary (harmony.bin) into the SD card.
+    - Insert the SD card into the SDMMC1 slot on the board.
+    - Reset the board by pressing the Push Button BP3.
+- Short jumper JP2(DEBUG_DIS).
+- Connect the EDBG USB Micro-B port J14 on the board to the computer using a micro USB cable.
+- Use the "A5-USB-A" connector (J23 - Micro A/B connector) on the board to connect the USB device to the USB Host.
+- RGB LED turning to Green indicates USB Device Configuration Set Complete event (The USB device functionality has been activated by the USB Host).
+- Press PB_USER Switch to trigger communication from the USB Device to the USB Host.

 ### <a name="config_13"></a> [Curiosity PIC32MX470 Development Board](https://www.microchip.com/Developmenttools/ProductDetails/dm320103)